 - Events leading up to the ascension of Jesus back to heaven

 - Theological implications of the ascension

 In other words: for the gospel to be true, Jesus had to die and rise again.
-But he didn’t just go straight to heaven.
-Instead, he appeared 11 times during the forty days after his resurrection.
+But Christ didn’t just go straight to heaven.
+Instead, the Lord appeared 11 times during the forty days after his resurrection.
 And during that time, he appeared to more than five hundred witnesses!

 During the 40 days after his resurrection, Jesus appeared to:

 - Mary Magdalene and the other women (Matt.
 28:1–10)*

 - Peter (1 Cor.
 15:5; cf. John 20:3–9)

 - Two disciples on the way to Emmaus (Luke 24:13–35) #

 - Ten apostles, without Thomas (Luke 24:36–49; John 20:19–23)* #